 Using Azure Backup

 1. Assess Your Requirements

 Figuring out your company’s requirements when it comes to backup is the first step.
 All the following steps on this list will be based on what you need in the first place from your backups.

 But that can be easier said than done: Most companies are confused when it comes to their recovery plans.
 They may not have plans that align well with recovery goals or know what to expect in a recovery situation.
 Some companies are bound by laws and regulations or market trends to ensure the high availability of their service.
 They need to be ready to recover in an orchestrated manner if a critical outage takes place at a primary location.

+For companies that need an Azure disaster recovery solution, Azure Site Recovery offers an easy-to-use service for replicating physical, VMWare, or Hyper-V environments to Azure Virtual Machines.
 Azure Site Recovery adds orchestration and different failover options in case of disaster.
 On the other hand, if you need to keep copies of your data or virtual machines, either on-premises or in Azure, you should consider Azure Backup.

 Your backup strategy will differ depending on the workload you need to protect, and Azure Backup can assist you with a wide variety of backup types.